 Now scrape out the gooey stuff in the center of the crab's body's two equal solid parts.
 The greenish stuff is the liver, called the tomalley.
-You can eat it, and many love this part of the crab.
-If you have a female crab and you see bright orange stuff inside, that is tasty: It's the roe or eggs, also called "coral" in shellfish.
+You can eat it and many love this part of the crab.
+If you have a female crab and you see bright orange stuff inside, that is edible.
+It's the roe or eggs, also called "coral" in shellfish.
 Coral is delicious when it's warmed and served on toast or used in crab cakes.
-You can also add it to crab soups — in fact, it's the key ingredient in she-crab soup.Continue to 6 of 10 below.
+You can also add it to crab soups; it's the key ingredient in she-crab soup.

 Getting to the Body Meat

 There's a lot of good meat in the body of most crabs, especially blue and Dungeness crabs.
 It's located in cartilage-lined channels in each of the two equal sides of the body.
-Grasp each side and break the body in half to get to it.Continue to 7 of 10 below.
+Grasp each side and break the body in half to get to it.

 Extracting the Body Meat

-You might only want to bother with this part if you have Dungeness or blue crabs, or any other crab with a top shell that's wider than 5 1/2 inches.
+You might only want to bother with this part if you have Dungeness, blue crabs, or any other crab with a top shell that's wider than 5 1/2 inches.
 The bodies of smaller crabs are tasty, but you'll do a lot of work for just a little meat.
-Add the bodies of smaller crabs into stocks and sauces instead to get that sweet crab flavor.Continue to 8 of 10 below.
+Add the bodies of smaller crabs into stocks and sauces instead to get that sweet crab flavor.

 Starting on the Claws

-Start with the legs and claws by pulling the lower part of each claw off.
+Start with the legs and claws by gently pulling the lower part of each claw off.
 This often pulls all the inner claw meat with it, but it'll be attached to a hard, cartilaginous fin-shaped thing in the center.
 Just pinch the meat at the base of the claw and pull it away from the cartilage.

 Picking Meat From the Legs

 The meat inside the legs can best be extracted by breaking the joints backward.
 Just like with the claws, the meat will usually remain attached to a thin piece of cartilage.
-Just slip the meat from this cartilage.
-Again, you might only want to bother with this if you have large crabs.Continue to 10 of 10 below.
+Slip the meat from this cartilage.
+Again, you might only want to bother with this if you have large crabs.

-Finishing Up With the Nut Cracker
+Finishing up With the Nut Cracker